davidmaceachern/rust-web-starter/readme.md

 # Rust Web Template

-Examples of web application concepts to get started, written in Rust.
+Examples of web application concepts to get started with, written in Rust to demonstrate some knowledge.

 - Pretty-printed Logging with `Femme`.
 - Error Handling Pattern with `Thiserror`.